Jenelle Evans & David Eason Reportedly Being Investigated By Child Protective Services After Dog’s Death

 Nugget… I’m crying everyday.
 I love you so much and I’m so sorry.
 I’m speechless.
 You were my side kick and knew the moment I felt bad and would cuddle with me.
 You still had a lot to learn and a lot to grow from your lessons.
 Everyday I wake up you’re not here, when I come home you’re not here, when I go to bed… you’re not here.
 You’re gone forever and there’s no coming back. #Heartbroken #Distraught ????????????

-As previously reported by The Inquisitr, Jenelle Evans friends and family members are worried that she’s going to take David Eason back following the horrific incident.
+As previously reported by The Inquisitr, Jenelle Evans’s friends and family members are worried that she’s going to take David Eason back following the horrific incident.

 Jenelle previously revealed that she is considering divorcing David after he killed her beloved dog, but those close to her are worried that it’s all just an act, and that they two will soon be back together.